MUST Read Before Launching a WHMCS Site: Bugs & Issues

 - Total Due: 11 €

-Total Due and VAT are both wrong.
-This is how it should be:
+Total Due and VAT are both inexplicably wrong.
+To put things into perspective, it should have been like this:

 - Subtotal: 0 €